warriorhub/warriorhub.github.io/index.md

 ---

-### Admin Home Page Mockup
+#### Admin Home Page Mockup

-When an admin signs up or logs in, they can click on the “MyEvents” link in the navbar and be taken to a list of all events.
+When an admin signs up or logs in, they can click on the “Home” link in the navbar and be taken to a list of all events, like the landing page.
 They can then have permission to add/delete/edit the event via the [Add / Delete / Edit Event Page](#Add/Delete/Edit-Event-Page-Mockup).

 <p align="center">